CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description with excellent trigger terms and completeness.
-The 'Use when' clause is explicit and the 37signals/Basecamp/Fizzy niche makes it highly distinctive.
-The main weakness is that the capabilities are listed as topic categories rather than specific concrete actions the skill enables.
+This is a solid skill description with excellent trigger terms and clear when/what guidance.
+Its main weakness is that the capabilities are listed as topic categories rather than specific concrete actions, making it slightly vague about what the skill actually does beyond providing 'patterns'.
+The distinctiveness is excellent due to the specific 37signals/Basecamp niche.

 Suggestions